AndCake/jMicro/README.rst

     jMicro.get("cgi-bin/listPages.cgi", function(req) {
       alert("Loaded: "+req.responseText);
     });
+    alert("content of 'me': "+jMicro("me").get());
   </script>

 This example does two AJAX requests: the first one loads the content of bar.txt into the input field.
 The second one will show an alert window with the result of another page.
+The third call of the get function will alert the value of element "me".

 |
 |
 | ``jMicro#post(url, data[, callback]) -> void``
+| ``jMicro.post(url, data[, callback]) -> void``

 - url (String) - the URL to post to
 - data (Array|Object) - an array of elements or a hash map containing the data to be encoded